AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 * hasBiasNeuron: Set whether or not the bias neuron will be added to next layer.

-* activationFunction: The function to calculate the cost and cost derivaties of each training.
+* activationFunction: The function to calculate the cost and cost derivatives of each training.
 Available options are:

   *  Sigmoid